 “Adulting on the Spectrum” with Autism Speaks

-Our Facebook group, “Adulting on the Spectrum,” was created last summer to provide a space for autistic adults to cultivate friendships, find support and have fun.
+Our Facebook group, “Adulting on the Spectrum,” (and now podcast) was created last summer to provide a space for autistic adults to cultivate friendships, find support and have fun.
 The moderators of the group, Andrew Komarow and Eilieen Lamb, are autistic adults themselves, and all group members either have an autism diagnosis or identify as autistic.
 The group has 420 members and growing by the day!

 Andrew and Eileen took the time out of their busy schedules to answer a few questions about their work in the autism community, their own lives on the spectrum and the launch of a very special project with Autism Speaks!
-Learn more about Andrew and Eileen and their work in the autism community in this Q&A:

-Andrew Komarow
+Meet Andrew Komarow

-Andrew Komarow: Founder of Planning Across the Spectrum specializes in helping any individual, family or employer of those with autism and other disabilities pursue financial independence.
+Founder of Planning Across the Spectrum specializes in helping any individual, family or employer of those with autism and other disabilities pursue financial independence.
 He is a proud autism advocate and passionate about his work as a Certified Financial Planner™ (CFP™) Certified, Charted Special Needs Consultant, (ChSNC®), Neurodiversity Professional (CNP®), and many more.
 He strives toward helping his clients gain financial security now and for their future.

 When were you diagnosed with autism?